-The Amphitheater School District supports the use of our online program, Major Clarity, to help students build their ECAP's.
+The Amphitheater School District supports the use of our online program, MyFuture AZ, to help students build their ECAP's.
 The student and parent accounts may be created at any time with access to it at any time via the internet.
-Please refer to the counseling web page for more information.
+Please refer to your school's counseling web page for more information.